dhansel/Altair8800-IOBus/02-serial-port/README.md

 talking to slow peripherals such as printers.

-To keep the chip count down, the serial clock generator on this card is implemented using a ATTiny85 microcontroller.
+To keep the chip count down, the serial clock generator on this card is implemented using an ATTiny85 microcontroller.
 Note that the controller is driven by a 11.0592MHz crystal (as opposed to the usual 8Mhz or 16Mhz) which allows for precise serial rates.
 Program the ATTiny85 with the clockgen.hex file in this folder and make sure to use the following fuse settings: LOW=0xFF, HIGH=0x57, EXTENDED=0xFF

-Note that the baud rate is set by the DIP switches on the card itself, not by the software (same as it was with the original 88-2SIO card).
+The baud rate is set by the DIP switches on the card itself, not by the software (same as it was with the original 88-2SIO card).
 Other parameters (parity/bits/stop bits) are set via software.